Benefits of attending a job fair

 before the fair

 - Know your objective.
-Decide whether you are seeking full-time employment, co-op, internship, or contacts.
+Decide whether you are seeking full-time employment, co-op, internship, or networking contacts.

 - Create a personal commercial to introduce yourself and present your qualifications.